 News & Events

-The Collective, the theater production company of Concordia University Chicago, presents Henrik Ibsen’s “An Enemy of the People,” adapted by Arthur Miller.
-The play runs Sept.
-30-Oct.
-1 and Oct.
-7-8 at 7:30 p.m. and Oct.
-2 and 9 at 2 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.
+The Collective, the theater production company of Concordia University Chicago, presents “The Fantasticks,” the 1960 musical with music written by Harvey Schmidt with lyrics by Tom Jones.
+Directed by Brian Fruits with musical direction by Dr. Charles Brown, the play will run March 31, April 1, 7 and 8 at 7:30 p.m. and April 2 and 9 at 2:00 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.

 The Wind Symphony of Concordia University Chicago will perform their home concert on Friday, March 17 at 8 p.m., following a tour of Indiana, Illinois, Ohio, Michigan and New York.
 The free concert will take place in the University’s Chapel of Our Lord.

 Concordia University Chicago has been recognized as one of the nation’s “20 Best Value Small Colleges for a Christian Studies Degree” in 2017 by Best Value Schools.
 The University was commended for its innovative Theology and Languages department and for its Deaconess Studies major, the only undergraduate program leading to deaconess certification in the Lutheran Church—Missouri Synod (LCMS).

 In recognition of the Reformation’s 500th anniversary, Concordia University Chicago will host nationally known experts in the fields of history, theology, politics, the fine arts and education for informed discussions about the Reformation’s impact and ongoing legacy.
 The symposium will take place March 20 at 7 p.m. in a public forum in the University’s Chapel of Our Lord.